chunleng/sandbox/appium/appium-simple/README.md

 ## Status

-WIP
+Working

 ## Getting Started

-To run the server, use the following command:
+To run the server, use the following command after installing the plugin and
+drivers:

 ```bash
 npx appium@3.1.1 --allow-insecure "*:session_discovery" --use-plugins inspector